Jonathan H. Peyton, Esq.

 Banking and Finance Law; Real Estate Law

 Mr. Peyton represents clients varying in size (ranging from start-ups to mature companies with net sales exceeding 100 million) on a full array of corporate, commercial and real estate issues.
 Mr. Peyton devotes a significant portion of his practice to representing lenders and borrowers involved in FHA-insured multifamily real estate loan transactions; including financings under HUD's Section 232, 221(d)(4), and 223(f) programs, as well as HUD's 202 and 811 grant programs.

-Mr. Peyton graduated cum laude from Suffolk University Law School in Boston, Massachusetts (Doctor of Jurisprudence 2003).
+Mr. Peyton graduated cum laude from Suffolk University Law School in Boston, Massachusetts with his Doctor of Jurisprudence in 2003.
 While at Suffolk University, he served as the Associate Executive Editor for the Suffolk University Law Review.
-Before law school, Mr. Peyton attended Millsaps College in Jackson, Mississippi, where he received a Bachelors and Masters degree in Business Administration (B.B.A.
+Before law school, Mr. Peyton attended Millsaps College in Jackson, Mississippi, where he received a Bachelors and a Masters degree in Business Administration (B.B.A.
 1999 & M.B.A.
 2000).

 What Arbitration Clause?: The "Appropriate" Standard for Measuring Notice of Binding Arbitration To an Employee, 36 SUFFOLK UNIVERSITY LAW REVIEW 745 (2003).